Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable1.md

 # Deliverable 1

-For this deliverable you all will be doing two things: Filling out and submitting your CATME profile so we can effectively get you organized into groups, and taking the Syllabus Quiz.
+For this first deliverable y'all will be doing three things: Filling out and submitting your CATME profile so we can effectively get you organized into groups, taking the Syllabus Quiz, and finally doing a "Hello World" exercise with Python/Github once you've been assigned a group.

 ## CATME Submission